farhan-syah/flutter-training-18-Jul/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+To learn more:

+- Flutter State Management
+  - Inherited widget, Provider, Riverpod
+- Flutter Persistant Storage
+  - FSQlite, Hive, SharedPreference, GetStorage
+- HTTP/Networking
+  - How to use REST api using Flutter
+  - Dio / Dart HTTP
+  - Asynchronous program in flutter
+  - Stream in flutter (e.g: Firebase, WebSocket)